oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Trash

-The Deck has an associated **Trash** heap, which is a stack of face-up cards next to it on the table.
-When a card that came from the Deck is discarded during play, it goes on top of the Trash heap, face-up.
+Each Deck has an associated **Trash** heap, which is a stack of face-up cards next to it on the table.
+When a card is discarded during play, it goes on top of the Trash heap of the relevant Deck, face-up.

 ## Card Details